verus-lang/paper-sosp24-artifact/site/guide.md

 is not done by the unverified implementation.

-Note, that the performance numbers obtained on the CloudLab machine differ from the numbers in the paper, however, they are within ~3x which still supports our claim.
-Reasons for this difference are:
+Note, that the performance numbers obtained on the CloudLab machine differ from the numbers in the paper, because the CloudLab machine has a higher single-core performance and higher memory bandwidth.

- - On the CloudLab hardware the certain operations are faster, resulting in a higher discrepancy between the unverified and verified implementations.
-The latter uses recursion and an additional memory abstraction resulting in indirect memory accesses when traversing the page table.
+The unverified implmentation uses a recursive function to traverse the page table and a memory abstraction that results in indirect memory accesses, and seems to not benefit as much from the higher single-core performance and memory bandwidth.
+However, they are within ~3x which still supports our claim.
- - SMT can also be a contributing factor to variance; our CloudLab setup disables this.

-We note however that further optimizations of the verified implementation may be possible by profiling on the CloudLab hardware.
+We note that SMT can also be a contributing factor to variance; our CloudLab setup disables this, and that further optimizations of the verified implementation may be possible by profiling on the CloudLab hardware.

 For the performance measurements we use a version of the page table code